-Ever since we were little boys, our parents told us the importance of washing our hands.
-Just a few moments over a sink, with warm water and some soap and then we were clean.
-But, as adults this lesson seems to be lost on some and it is causing some major healthcare issues.
+Since we were little boys, our parents told us the importance of washing our hands.
+Just a few moments over a sink, with warm water and some soap, we were clean.
+But, as adults, this lesson seems to be lost on some, causing major healthcare issues.

-As the American Centers for Disease Control (CDC) reports: Many diseases and conditions are spread by not washing hands with soap and clean, running water.
+The American Centers for Disease Control (CDC) reports that many diseases and conditions are spread by not washing hands with soap and clean, running water.
 If clean, running water is not accessible, as is common in many parts of the world, use soap and available water.
 If soap and water are unavailable, use an alcohol-based hand sanitizer that contains at least 60% alcohol to clean hands.

 The Basics: When should you wash your hands?

 - Before and after caring for someone who is sick

 - Before and after treating a cut or wound

 - After using the toilet